OlliGN/Bootcamp_1/oop/OOPs.md

 # Inheritance
 Inheritance is a mechanism in which one class acquires the property of another class.
 Use keyword extends
+#extends Keyword
+extends - is the keyword used to inherit the properties of a class.

 When creating a new class in Java, you can define the class to inherit from an existing class.
-Inheritance if the process by which the new child subclass automatically includes any public or protected primitives, objects or methods defined in the parent class.
+Inheritance is the process by which the new child subclass automatically includes any public or protected primitives, objects or methods defined in the parent class.
 Inheritance is a process of avoiding code repetition, which is a very bad practice in programming.

 # Encapsulation
 Encapsulation in Java is a process of wrapping the data (variables) and code together into a single unit.
 For example, a capsule which is mixed of several medicines.
 Now we can use setter and getter methods to set and get the data in it.